bluegenes/MakeMyTranscriptome/README.md

 A fifth tool is currently being developed:
 - **compare** - compare MMT assemblies constructed with different parameters

 Each tool can be run individually, or all four can be executed as a single virtual tool, **full**.
-All tools make use of two additional convenience modules, **databases** and **tools** which download and install databases and tools, respectively.
-For non-linux machines, the tools module just checks available tools and provides installation instructions.
+All tools make use of two additional convenience modules, **databases** and **tools** which check for required databases and tools, respectively.
+If you're working on a Linux machine, MMT can download the tools for you; otherwise, it will assess the tools you have available and print recommended installation instructions.

 ### Quick Start Guide:

 MMT is a convenience tool that runs a number of bioinformatics tools in an automated fashion.
-In order to use it, you'll have to download these other tools, and put these into your PATH.
-If you're working on a Linux machine, MMT can download the tools for you; otherwise, it will assess the tools you have available and print recommended installation instructions.

 First, download MMT via git (below) or click the "Download ZIP" button.
 ```